RusPiRo/ruspiro-tutorials/01_BLINKLED/README.md

-extern crate ruspiro_boot;          // link in the bootstrap functions extern crate ruspiro_allocator;     // link in the custom heap allocator use ruspiro_gpio::GPIO;             // provide access to the GPIO api use ruspiro_timer as timer;         // provide access to the timer function with an alias 'timer'
+extern crate ruspiro_boot;          // link in the bootstrap functions extern crate ruspiro_allocator;     // link in the custom heap allocator use ruspiro_gpio::GPIO;             // provide access to the GPIO api use ruspiro_timer as timer;         // provide access to the timer function with an alias 'timer' use ruspiro_mmu as mmu;             // provide access to the Memory Management Unit of the Raspberry Pi
 ```

 After all the declarations its now time to implement the functionality we would like our kernel to